Komodo dragon: Reproduction

 Mating occurs between May and August, with the eggs laid in September.
 During this period, males fight over females and territory by grappling with one another upon their hind legs, with the loser eventually being pinned to the ground.
 These males may vomit or defecate when preparing for the fight.
 The winner of the fight will then flick his long tongue at the female to gain information about her receptivity.
 Females are antagonistic and resist with their claws and teeth during the early phases of courtship.
 Therefore, the male must fully restrain the female during coitus to avoid being hurt.
 Other courtship displays include males rubbing their chins on the female, hard scratches to the back, and licking.
 Copulation occurs when the male inserts one of his hemipenes into the female's cloaca.
 Komodo dragons may be monogamous and form "pair bonds", a rare behavior for lizards.
+In order to avoid inbreeding, females actively select distantly related male sperm.

 Female Komodos lay their eggs from August to September and may use several types of locality; in one study, 60% laid their eggs in the nests of orange-footed scrubfowl (a moundbuilder or megapode), 20% on ground level and 20% in hilly areas.
 The females make many camouflage nests/holes to prevent other dragons from eating the eggs.
+Nests typically house one female, however a study found evidence of two females occasionally occupying the same den.
 Clutches contain an average of 20 eggs, which have an incubation period of 7–8 months.
 Hatching is an exhausting effort for the neonates, which break out of their eggshells with an egg tooth that falls off before long.
 After cutting themselves out, the hatchlings may lie in their eggshells for hours before starting to dig out of the nest.
 They are born quite defenseless and are vulnerable to predation.
 Sixteen youngsters from a single nest were on average 46.5 cm long and weighed 105.1 grams.

 Young Komodo dragons spend much of their first few years in trees, where they are relatively safe from predators, including cannibalistic adults, as juvenile dragons make up 10% of their diets.
 The habit of cannibalism may be advantageous in sustaining the large size of adults, as medium-sized prey on the islands is rare.
 When the young approach a kill, they roll around in faecal matter and rest in the intestines of eviscerated animals to deter these hungry adults.
 Komodo dragons take approximately 8 to 9 years to mature, and may live for up to 30 years.